An Independent Voice in Utah: Threatened No More

 Staff photo taken before sale to TCI.
 Many of these journalists continue to work at the newspaper, including Paul Rolly, front left, and editor and publisher Terry Orme, who is seated at Rolly’s left.

 The Tribune Transcends Ownership

-Over the last 15 years, the newspaper has churned through five owners.
-Such turnover of their employers has to be distracting to the employees, but they continue to do their jobs.
+Over the last 17 years, the newspaper has churned through five owners.
+Such turnover has to be distracting to the paper’s journalism professionals, but they continue to do their jobs admirably regardless of who is issuing the paychecks.
 And what is their job?
 To speak truth to power.